 Most people will say yes, it’s wrong (and no, they shouldn’t).
 So, after that, you say something along the lines of:

 “The thing is, 100% of the intentional suffering and death that humans inflict on nonhuman animals is completely unnecessary.
 We have no real need to eat their flesh or secretions, wear them, use them for medical research, or for entertainment.
-In fact, not only do we not have a dietary need to consume any animal substances, but we thrive much better if we don’t.
 The top 18 health organizations on the planet have made statements that we have no dietary need for animal substances.
-In addition, the more nonhuman animals we use in medical research, the more humans suffer as a result, and it’s not morally justifiable to use them at all anyway.
-And lastly, the animals you see in zoos, circuses, marine parks, TV shows and movies are usually treated badly and ‘trained’ in horrible ways, and none of them deserve to be exploited for any reason in the first place.”
+In addition, not only is it not morally justifiable to use them in biomedical research, but the more nonhuman animals we use for that purpose, the more humans suffer as a result.
+And lastly, we have no real need to use the animals you see in zoos, circuses, marine parks, TV shows and movies.
+All these animals are treated badly and ‘trained’ in horrible ways, and they all have the right to not be exploited for any reason in the first place.”

 “Each individual nonhuman animal feels sensations such as pain, pleasure or fear, which humans also feel.
 This means that they each have an interest in their own continued survival and freedoms, just like we do.
 If they have the same interests in their lives that we do, then that means they have the same right to not be unnecessarily harmed or by us that we do.
 To harm them unnecessarily is immoral, in the same way that humans harming humans for no good reason is immoral.”